SophiaTaib/A2-Working-With-Data-Code/README.md

 **Tips:**

 - Ingredient names are not case-sensitive ("Eggs" = "eggs")
-- It only shows recipes where you have all the ingredients
+- Only recipes with all ingredients available will display
-- Keep ingredient names simple and consistent
+- Keep ingredient names short and consistent

 ---

 ## Troubleshooting

+Issue: recipes.json not found
-- **"recipes.json not found"** → Make sure it's in the same folder as the script
+Cause: File missing or not in the same folder
-- **"python3 not found"** → Try running with `python` instead
-- **"not valid JSON"** → There's probably a missing comma or quote in your `recipes.json`
-- **No recipes found** → Check spelling and make sure all ingredients match
+Solution: Move recipes.json to same directory as the script

+Issue: python3 not found
+Cause: Windows systems use python
+Solution: Try python recipe_matcher.py

+Issue: not valid JSON
+Cause: Missing commas or quotes
+Solution: Validate JSON online or re-check syntax

+Issue: No recipes found
+Cause: Ingredients don't fully match
+Solution: Try adding more or correcting spelling

 ---